All Episodes

 It may appear again next year, five years from now.

-Who knows when it's going to come out of the rainforest and if it could be transmitted by modern day jet travel of someone going from that part of Zaire to the United States of America.
+Who knows when it's going to come out of the rainforest and if it could be transmitted by modern-day jet travel of someone going from that part of Zaire to the United States of America.

-The same could be true of The disease that the person just mentioned, the virus, and many others.
+The same could be True of the disease that the person just mentioned, the virus, and many others.

 In fact, I was just digging out some things here while we were on the commercial break.

-Again, this is a publication of the Medical Society of Clinical Pathologists.
+The November issue, November 1994 issue of Laboratory Medicine, again, this is a publication of the Medical Society of Clinical Pathologists.

-Now, Medical magazines would have never come out with this two years ago.
+Now, medical magazines would have never come out with this two years ago.

-They talk about hepatitis C, they talk about the calamity of infections, rodent-borne infections, and they go on and on with leading medical professionals of the country saying, we are in trouble.
+They talk about hepatitis C. They talk about the calamity of infections, rodent-borne infections, and they go on and on with leading medical professionals of the country saying we are in trouble.

-You mentioned the rainforest, Lindsey.
+You mentioned the rainforest, Lindsay.

 We're busily, I guess, destroying the rainforest, intruding on it.